quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 ## What if we wish to reduce into a different type from `A`?

-Suppose we had a list of transactions `Transaction` and we wanted a function that would take them plus a name to figure out their bank balance.
+Suppose we had a list of transactions `Transaction` and we wanted a function that would take them, plus a name to figure out their bank balance.

 Let's follow the TDD process.